 Shortcomings of Fiat Money

 As alluded to above, fiat money has some shortcomings.
 Because most fiat currencies do not have “tethers,” they carry a few risks.
 One pitfall is a dramatic loss of value because of hyperinflation caused by an economic crisis or political unrest.
-A famous example occurred in Weimar, Germany, between 1921-23.
-German citizens burned their cash for warmth after World War I because that was cheaper than actually using the money to buy firewood.
-More recently, the Venezuelan bolivar is plummeting in value.
+A famous example occurred in the German Weimar Republic between 1921-23.
+After World War I, German citizens burned their cash for warmth because that was cheaper than actually using the money to buy firewood.
+More recently, the Venezuelan bolivar has plummeted in value.
 Venezuela is experiencing hyperinflation and severe cash shortages throughout the country, causing angst and civil unrest among its citizens.
-Gold, silver, and platinum are widely recognized as valuable, cost money to mine and produce, and have a relatively small annual increase in supply.
-This makes them stable, safe-haven investments that are in high demand during economic or financial crises.
+Lastly, while far from hyperinflation, we’ve recently seen an uptick in inflation in the United States in part due to the Fed’s recent expansionary policies, and have already surpassed their targeted annual inflation rate of 2%.

 Buying precious metals in the form of coins and bullion is a good hedge against an uncertain fiat-based monetary system and can be a wise investment.
 At Atlanta Gold & Coin Buyers, we offer competitive, transparent rates for rare coins and bullion.
-We’re the only coin dealer in the Atlanta metro area that posts prices online.
+We’re the only coin dealer in the Atlanta metro area that publishes our rates online.
 If you can’t come to our location in person, you can mail us your coins instead.
 Our knowledgeable and friendly staff is happy to assist with any questions that you might have.
 For a free appraisal, schedule an appointment with our team today.